Current Research

 Aim 4.
 To develop and examine the effectiveness of a collaborative engagement intervention that utilizes peer coaches to enhance service uptake into STAND among ELAC students.
 During Year 4, we will examine whether a peer led engagement intervention by telephone enhances initial service uptake in STAND.

-The Youth Mindful Awareness Program (YMAP):
+The Youth Mindful Awareness Program (YMAP)

-Aim: The goal of YMAP is to examine the efficacy of an app-based, promotorx-assisted mindfulness intervention to prevent internalizing disorders in youth with high trait negative affectivity (tNA) – as measured by ecological momentary assessment (EMA).
+Aim: The goal of YMAP is to examine the efficacy of an app-based, coach-assisted mindfulness intervention to prevent internalizing disorders in youth with high trait negative affectivity (tNA) – as measured by ecological momentary assessment (EMA).
 In collaboration with researchers at UCLA, Northwestern, and Vanderbilt, we intend to assess the feasibility, acceptability, and tolerability of this innovative approach to serving adolescents and their families.

-Kind Minds Project:
+Kind Minds Project

 Aim: The primary aim of this pilot randomized controlled trial is to examine the effectiveness of an app-based mindfulness based intervention which emphasizes practices of kindness for underserved adolescents with anxiety and depressive disorders, using two formats: one which teaches mindfulness to the teen only and the other which includes both the teen and the parent.

-The Mindfulness For Us or Mind Us Project.
+The Mindfulness For Us or Mind Us Project

 The Mindfulness for Us, or Mind-Us, project aims to leverage widespread smartphone ownership among people of color (PoC) to deliver mindfulness meditation to individuals who experience elevated levels of race-related stress.
 Using a self-guided, app-based approach, this digital intervention may be especially well suited to reach PoC who would not seek or receive services otherwise.